Humpback whale

 The humpback whale (Megaptera novaeangliae) is a species of baleen whale.
 It is a rorqual (a member of the family Balaenopteridae) and is the only species in the genus Megaptera.
 Adults range in length from 14–17 m and weigh up to 40 metric ton.
 The humpback has a distinctive body shape, with long pectoral fins and tubercles on its head.
 It is known for breaching and other distinctive surface behaviors, making it popular with whale watchers.
-Males produce a complex song typically lasting 4 to 33 minutes.
+Males produce a complex song that typically lasts from 4 to 33 minutes.